mbeddr/mps-platform-docs/src/doc/docs/languages/mps_extensions.md

 - mps-extensions
 ---

-**The improved documentation is hosted on [GitHub](https://jetbrains.github.io/MPS-extensions/).**
+**[GitHub](https://jetbrains.github.io/MPS-extensions/) contains the official documentation.**

 ## Richtext

 > ^^slisson.richtext^^

-A multi-line text block that's extendable (e.g. for images).
+This language provides an extendable multi-line text block (e.g., for images).
 The mbeddr doc language uses it for generating XHTML, Latex, and markdown.

 !!! warning "The ordering of text and IWords can't be arbitrary,"

-    A checking rule enforces that the text is normalized: There has to be at least one child, it must start with a Word and a Word must always be between two embedded nodes and there are no two consecutive Words.
+    A checking rule enforces that the text is normalized: There has to be at least one child, it must start with a `Word`, a `Word` must always be between two embedded nodes, and there are no two consecutive Words.

 ## Diagram